Cheapest Car Insurance in New Hampshire

 Enroll in a telematics program

-GEICO DriveEasy and Progressive Snapshot reward safe driving with discounts based on actual driving behavior.
-New Hampshire drivers with clean records and low mileage are well-positioned to benefit from usage-based insurance programs.
+GEICO DriveEasy and Progressive Snapshot reward safe driving with discounts based on actual behavior.
+New Hampshire drivers with clean records and low mileage are well-positioned to benefit.
+Progressive Snapshot can raise rates for poor driving, so factor that in before enrolling if your driving includes frequent hard braking or late-night miles.

 6. 6